MRJ-XZ/ESP8266-Serial-Interrupt/README.md

 setup interrupt threshold:

     WRITE_PERI_REG(UART_CONF1(0) , (<threshold of buffer> & UART_TXFIFO_EMPTY_THRHD) << UART_TXFIFO_EMPTY_THRHD_S);
-e.g. ESP should write some data on serial; transmission speed is much slower than operating speed; so it can do other stuff until tx is empty and ready for new data to be written.
+An example of tx empty is: ESP should write some data on serial; transmission speed is much slower than operating speed; so it can do other stuff until tx is empty and ready for new data to be written.

 clear interrupts: